kotlitecture/template-multiplatform-compose/docs/Dataflow/DataStore/usage.md

 The API can be accessed through:
 - `shared.data.source.keyvalue.KeyValueSource` - base class at the core module level.
-- `shared.data.source.keyvalue.SettingsKeyValueSource` - implementation of the base class.
+- `shared.data.source.keyvalue.DataStoreSource` - implementation of the base class.

 **KeyValueSource** provides the following methods: